 A: Well, no. You can’t sell guns or ammo or knives or anything dangerous, obviously.
 No yard sale or flea market type booths are permitted either.
-Also, because so many baked goods are available from regular Market vendors, you can’t have fundraiser bake sales or pretzel sales on Community Day, or many other things that conflict with what the regular vendors already have.
-In short, we strictly limit food sales.
-We reserve the right to decline any application that we don’t think is right for the Market or to stop you from selling items at Community Day that were not approved.
+We also strictly limit food sales and food giveaways.
+We reserve the right to decline any application that we don’t think is right for the Market or to stop you from selling or giving away items at Community Day that were not approved or that overlap with what our regular vendors sell.
 Okay, that’s enough questions about Community Day.
 Let’s move on.

 Q: Can I be Artist of the Week?

 A: Maybe.
 Those are very popular spots, so we’ve become more selective than we once were.
 We’re looking for handiworks that Market customers will be interested in seeing and buying, and you need to be local enough that you shop at the Market and can do volunteer work there, since we ask that you come help at a Market when you’re not the Artist.
 You didn’t ask specifically, but we’ll also tell you that it costs $30 to be Artist of the Week, and we provide the tent; you bring everything else.
 You can download and complete this application and email it to artist@LansdowneFarmersMarket.com to inquire about being Artist of the Week; include some digital photos if you have any.
 Or bring some samples or your work very early in the season to the Market Manager tent; then we know you shop at the LFM, which helps your chances.

 Q: I play an instrument.
 Can I be Musician of the Week?